Poetry

 faint background noises

-of traffic and sirens from the
+traffic and sirens

-hotel soap, rug shampoo
+hotel soap rug shampoo

 cigarette smoke